nyan222/roman_empire_zoomcamp/README.md

 **Google Cloud SDK** will ask you for permission to access your Google Account.
 Click on **Allow** button.

-Still from your local machine, run the following commands.
-Remember that you need to replace the `PROJECT_ID` with your own (mine is `coral-firefly-411510`).
+Then run the following commands and remember that you need to replace the `PROJECT_ID` with your own (mine is `coral-firefly-411510` and if you see ot in configs - please don't forget to change it):

 ``` bash
 PROJECT_ID="coral-firefly-411510"